Search 600+ entries — components, weapons, monuments, mechanics. Esc to close.

 How the meta shifts through a wipe in 2026

-Wipe day 0–24h: - Wood-to-stone transitions - 1x1 starters, 2x2 mid-progression - Most PvP with primitive weapons - Bandit Camp scope arbitrage already in full swing
+Wipe day 0–24h: - Wood wood-to-stone stone transitions - 1x1 starters, 2x2 mid-progression - Most PvP with primitive weapons - Bandit Camp scope arbitrage already in full swing

-Wipe day 24–48h: - Most solos at 2x2 stone, Workbench 2 - First auto-turrets going up - First monument runs at Power Plant / Train Yard - Cargo Ship attempts begin
+Wipe day 24–48h: - Most solos at 2x2 stone stone, Workbench 2 workbench 2 - First auto-turrets turret going up - First monument runs at Power Plant / Train Yard - Cargo Ship attempts begin

 Wipe day 7+: - End-game.
 Compounds fortified or destroyed.
 Solos either thriving or wiped. - Server population drops 30–50% from peak. - Bandit gambling and scope arbitrage continue for stragglers. - Wipe ends; cycle repeats.